 Be angry and argumentative – For the most part anger is scary and not hot, unless it turns into passionate hate sex.
 Being argumentative on purpose is really draining, and it’s not the best way to help inspire positive chemistry or attraction with another human.
 Avoid it where possible, and understand that if you’re being driven to argue constantly with your partner then there’s probably something wrong.

 Don’t Count Calories – If you’re in a (long term) relationship you need to drop the self obsession with weight loss and aspects of your vanity that a male won’t appreciate.
 By drop, I mean subtly conceal.
-Talk to your girlfriends about your laser, botox and IPL appointments and your 300g weight gain because men a) don’t care and b) find it really fucking irritating to listen to you whinge about your insecurities.
+Talk to your girlfriends about your laser, Botox and IPL appointments and your 300g weight gain because men a) don’t care and b) find it really fucking irritating to listen to you whinge about your insecurities, and c) it doesn’t help portray self confidence or reassure your partner that you like yourself and, that they should too.

 Be insanely jealous – Most of the time jealousy is an indicator of insecurities, either your own, or the insecurity you feel towards the relationship.
 It’s also ridiculously toxic and causes undue stress and anxiety for everyone involved.
 It’s natural to feel jealous at times but (try to) control it, or, discuss it so you can dismantle any perceived truth behind it and reassure yourself for the future.